Brightify/Reactant/docs/tutorials/RGitHubExplorer/explorer.md

 **NOTE**: Creating a separate file for each model/component promotes better code navigation and readability.

-We will need a `User` and `Repository` models.
+We will also need `User` and `Repository` models.
 As we can only receive user's general info from the `GET /users` request, this `User.swift` is enough:
 ```swift
 // User.swift